GREENER DATA Author Spotlight

 You have a chapter you authored in Greener Data: Actionable Insights from Industry Leaders, titled “Defining the Digital Infrastructure Industry”, due out on Amazon on Earth Day, April 22.
 What was one of the main reasons you decided to be a part of the book and how do you plan to utilize the opportunity to spread the word to others?

-Click here to listen to Bill talk about sustainability in digital infrastructure and more in a special Greener Data episode of JSA’s Data Movers podcast.
+Click here to listen to Karim talk about maximizing power infrastructure and more in a special Greener Data episode of JSA’s Data Movers podcast.

 Follow the Greener Data movement on LinkedIn with the hashtag #GreenerData.